domensam/aws-crud-app-ec2-rds-alb/README.md

 Congratulations!
 You've successfully deployed a web application using AWS.
 Along the way, you worked with these key services:

-✅ EC2 – For hosting your application
+✅ EC2 – For hosting your application<br />
-✅ RDS – For managing your database
+✅ RDS – For managing your database<br />
-✅ ALB – For handling traffic efficiently
+✅ ALB – For handling traffic efficiently<br />

 Great job!
 Keep exploring and experimenting with AWS to deepen your skills. 🚀